mquispe96/lab-intro-to-express-response-MQ/README.md

 **Thought questions**
 - What characters are allowed in a URL?
+  Answer: Pretty much anything, but spaces.
 - What happens if you try to create a URL `/tim gunn`
+  Answer: Wont work since it has a space.
 - Is there a difference between `/timgunn` and `/TimGunn` and `/tim/gunn`?
+  Answer: No difference between the first two, but the last one is different than the others.
 - If you have a phrase like `Here's looking at you, kid`, how do you deal with the `'` in `Here's`?
+  Answer: I'd put a \'

 <hr />